daixtrose/cplusplus-primer/polymorphism/README.md

 From a code structuring point of view, this means that the cohesion between different parts of the code is reduced.

-In this example we have defined such an interface specification as a concept:
+In this example, we have defined such an interface specification as a concept:

 ```c++
 template <typename T>